zabulus/core/doc/sql.extensions/README.builtin_functions.txt

     CHAR_TO_UUID2( <string> )

 Notes:
-    This function superseds CHAR_TO_UUID.
+    This function supersedes CHAR_TO_UUID.
 The difference between them is that CHAR_TO_UUID does a byte-by-byte conversion of the ASCII string to the OCTETS one, while CHAR_TO_UUID2 converts a RFC-4122 compliant ASCII UUID to a compliant OCTETS string.